II Convegno - Divertimento a due clarinetti, Op. 76, PP.141.4

-In 2004, Dr. Howey made a database of all of the advertised concerts of the Banda nazionale in Cremona.
+In 2004, I made a database of all of the advertised concerts of the Banda nazionale in Cremona.
 One of the first discoveries were six performances of II Convegno between 1865 and 1873.
 A search of the Biblioteca statale in Cremona brought forth an autograph score in which Ponchielli also made a correction in the first solo clarinet part in measure 150.
-A conversation with Italian clarinet virtuoso, Corrado Giuffredi, led to the discovery of a second score in Parma that seems to be a twin to the "Cremona" score.
+A conversation with Italian clarinet virtuoso, Corrado Giuffredi, led to the discovery of a second score in Parma that is a twin to the "Cremona" score.
+The author of this copy can now be fully identified as Vittorio Franchini, A-flat clarinetist in both Piacenza and Cremona bands, who returned to Parma in 1873 as Ponchielli left Cremona.
 The two scores are identical in score order and pagination.
 One very important change that Ponchielli had made between the autograph and the two band scores is the re-voicing of the second clarinet from measure 265 to the end.
 Ponchielli may have noticed that the original "chamber" voicing centered in the "throat register"of the clarinet was not wise for reasons of balance and projection in the piazzas of Piacenza.

 After considerable study and consultation, the modern version that has resulted represents the best information from the (now) six sources: the autograph and published piano version, the "copy" and "autograph" orchestra versions, and the two band scores.
 None of the ensemble versions seem to have carefully or completely notated solo parts due to Ponchielli's exceptional musical skills and need for rapid score production.
 Thus, the solo parts (as Ponchielli and his soloists likely did) must be based on the solo parts from the piano version.
 All four ensemble scores are bereft of any degree of dynamic and articulation detail, while the piano version is very detailed in these matters.
 Thus, the ensemble scores (and especially the band scores) are useful mainly for voicing and instrumentation.